 At the same time, usually, when someone refers to evolution, they mean the biological one.

 In simple layman’s terms, biological evolution is a process in which organisms change as millions of years pass by.
 It happens because children slightly differ from their parents.
 That is true for each consecutive generation.
 Each next one is slightly different from the previous one, yet the changes are undetectable by a naked eye.
-Only after al least thousands of generations, you may look back at the first one and say: “Hey, look how you’ve changed!”
+Only after at least hundreds of generations you may look back at the first one and say: “Hey, look how you’ve changed!”

 Evolution is the change in population over time